Analysis | Why Trump, Yet Again, Prompts Talk of 25th Amendment

 2. Why does this exist?

 To address some questions about presidential and vice presidential succession that the Constitution didn’t specifically answer.
-For instance, when President William Harrison died in office in 1841, there was a debate over whether Vice President John Tyler would become acting president, or president, or officially remain vice president.
-(Tyler decided on his own to have a judge administer the presidential oath of office.)
-The 25th amendment was approved by Congress in 1965, and ratified by the requisite three-quarters of U.S. states by 1967, in response to the 1963 assassination of President John F. Kennedy.
+The amendment was approved by Congress in 1965, and ratified by the requisite three-quarters of U.S. states by 1967, in response to the 1963 assassination of President John F. Kennedy.
 In the immediate confusion following the shooting of Kennedy, there were tense questions about who would run the country should he survive but only in a semiconscious or otherwise grievously wounded condition.

 3. Has the amendment been used before?